jscriptcoder/Gymie-Client/README.md

   const gymie = new Gymie()

   try {
-    // Connect to the server
+    // Connects to the server
     await gymie.connect(wsApi)

     // Instantiates the environment, in this case it's got